Pallas-Trace/pallas-tui/README.md

 Use `<` and `>` to switch between threads and `tab` to switch around archives.
 Use `t` to toggle timestamps in the trace window
-Use `c` to toggle coloring depending on the duration of the token in the trace window Use `S` (Shift + s) and `L` (Shift + l) to respectively enable sequence and loop unrolling Press `q` at any time to leave the application.
+Use `c` to toggle coloring depending on the duration of the token in the trace window Use `n` to toggle token count in trace window
+Use `S` (Shift + s) and `L` (Shift + l) to respectively enable sequence and loop unrolling Press `q` at any time to leave the application.